 Who meet the relevant eligibility criteria, are able to participate in Federal, State, and local nutrition programs.

-Among the procedures used by ESE at the SEA level to ensure homeless children and youth’s access to education is monitoring of districts.
+Among the procedures used by DESE at the SEA level to ensure homeless children and youth’s access to education is monitoring of districts.
 The MA EHCY program has monitored both sub-grant and non-sub-grant districts since the 2007-2008 school year for compliance under No Child Left Behind.
 The state typically monitors sixty to seventy districts for federal program compliance on a six-year rotating basis with mid-cycle reviews at the three-year mark.
 The MA EHCY program follows the same schedule and selects twenty or more of those districts each year.
 This procedure has been streamlined to a desk review and focused site visits as needed and is being further updated to reflect reauthorization under the ESSA.
 As mentioned above, monitoring is also viewed as an opportunity to provide direct training where needed and to ensure that homeless students’ educational rights are being honored.

 A. Access to preschool: Massachusetts does not have universal mandatory preschool nor does the SEA administer any preschool programs.
 As a result, early education programming and transportation to that programming varies from district to district.
 In the past this has meant that while the state recognized preschool as a school of origin for homeless children and the importance of their educational stability, access to transportation when needed was uneven and/or unlikely.
 Reauthorization under the ESSA addresses this barrier by extending transportation to the school of origin for homeless preschool children and districts are now sharing this responsibility.